Dragons’ Den entrepreneur, Chris Reed, set to share success at FinanceCamp North East 2019

-Daniel Roe, CEO of messaging company Concision, explains how powering up our listening skills can help encourage innovation.
+Daniel Roe, CEO of messaging company Concision, explains how powering up our deep listening skills can help encourage innovation.

 “Most of the successful people I’ve known are the ones who do more listening than talking.”